-- b. accreditation scheme rules and standards, including their consistency with best practice international standards
+- accreditation scheme rules and standards, including their consistency with best practice international standards

-The Review will examine the marketplace to identify the best practice approach for the delivery of heavy vehicle safety accreditation as a service to industry in order to reduce the duplication of processes, and inconsistencies between, schemes.
-The Review may have regard to:
+This review examined the marketplace to identify the best practice approach for the delivery of heavy vehicle safety accreditation as a service to industry in order to reduce the duplication of processes, and inconsistencies between, schemes.
+The review may have regard to:

 - previous inquiries into NHVAS and/or other schemes under the review